Sam Clancy Jr.: Pro career

 In November 2011, Sam signed with Atenas de Cordoba from the Argentinian League.
 After that he become a regular player of the Liga Nacional de Basquet of Argentina and was elected the best foreign player for the 2014–2015 season.

+Coaching career

+On October 24, 2023, Clancy was hired as an assistant coach by the Cleveland Charge of the NBA G League.
+Sam Clancy was no longer a coach with the Cleveland Charge as of July 2025.